Build Better and Accurate Clusters with Gaussian Mixture Models

 Introduction to Gaussian Mixture Models (GMMs)

-Gaussian Mixture Models (GMMs) assume that there are a certain number of Gaussian distributions, and each of these distributions represent a cluster.
-Hence, a Gaussian Mixture Model tends to group the data points belonging to a single distribution together.
+Gaussian Mixture Models (GMMs) assume that there are a certain number of components, where each component is a Gaussian distribution.
+Hence, a Gaussian Mixture Model tends to group the data points belonging to a single Gaussian component together.
+The parameters of the mixture components, such as the means and covariances, are typically estimated using the Expectation-Maximization (EM) algorithm or maximum likelihood estimation techniques.

-Let’s say we have three Gaussian distributions (more on that in the next section) – GD1, GD2, and GD3.
+Let’s say we have three Gaussian components (more on that in the next section) – GD1, GD2, and GD3.
 These have a certain mean (μ1, μ2, μ3) and variance (σ1, σ2, σ3) value respectively.
-For a given set of data points, our GMM would identify the probability of each data point belonging to each of these distributions.
+For a given set of data points, our GMM would identify the probability of each data point belonging to each of these mixture components.
+The EM algorithm iteratively updates these parameters to maximize the likelihood of the data, without requiring the derivative to be calculated explicitly.

 Wait, probability?